Is there a free trial available?

 Our study's results were compared to a global database provided by NASA.
 We determined that the aboveground biomass estimation has a mean absolute error of less than 30 tons per hectare in many ecosystems.
 For further details, please contact us.

 Our current data product provides the following indicators, accessible via intuitive maps and interactive dashboards: forest cover, canopy height, tree height, aboveground biomass, belowground biomass, carbon stock, and carbon dioxide equivalent (CO2eq).

 What are the two levels of measurement available?

-You can choose the measurements you need depending on your project and budget.
+You can choose the measurements you need depending on your project needs.
 The first level of measurement will show you forest cover, heights, biomass and carbon data at a spatial resolution of 10x10 meters.
 The second level of measurement, tree-level, will show you information about every single tree in the area you want to know about.

 Who controls the data?